syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% endtabs %}

 N> The PerformOCR method returns only the text OCRed by OCRProcessor.
-Other existing text in the PDF page won't be returned in this method.
+Other existing text in the PDF page will not be returned in this method.
 Please check [text extraction](/file-formats/pdf/Working-with-Text-Extraction) feature for this.

+You can downloaded a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/.NET/Perform-OCR-for-the-entire-PDF-document).

 ## Performing OCR for a region of the document

-To perform OCR on a particular region or several regions of a PDF page with the help of [PageRegion](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.PageRegion.html) class, refer to the following code snippet.
+To perform OCR on a particular region or several regions of a PDF page with the help of [PageRegion](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.PageRegion.html) class, refer to the following code sample.

 {% tabs %}